natancox/stardog-docs/src/blog/content/posts/2012-09-27-stardog-whats-coming-next.md

-Stardog is on the move; we got <a href="http://stardog.com/">Stardog 1.0</a> out the door without anyone dying; we've got customers; people are using it; and we released Stardog Community, too.
-Since the 1.0 release in June we've done 6 releases, about one every two weeks.
+Stardog is on the move; we got <a href="http://stardog.com/">Stardog 1.0</a> out the door without anyone dying; we've got customers; people are using it; and we released Stardog Community, too.<!--more--> Since the 1.0 release in June we've done 6 releases, about one every two weeks.
 Most of them have focused on small usability improvements, performance tweaks, and, of course, bug fixes.